Unique-Ade/Unique-Ade/README.md

 - 👋 Hi, I’m @Unique-Ade
-- 👀 I’m interested in Front End Design, Data Science and Machine Learning.
+- 👀 I’m interested in Front End abd Backend Development, Data Science and Machine Learning.
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning Laravel.
-- 💞️ I’m looking to collaborate on Javascript projects and Internship opportunities.
+- 💞️ I’m looking to collaborate on javaScript and PHP web design projects.
 - 📫 You can reach me by mail- olagbenrogabriel@gmail.com

 <!---